PDF: Electric Transmission Policies Issue Brief.

 Background

-When electricity is generated, it typically travels over high-voltage bulk power transmission lines from the generating unit to local electric distribution systems, and on to consumers.
-Just as cars traveling on the interstate highway system need to exit and travel on a system of smaller roads to reach their destinations, lower voltage electric distribution systems interconnect with the bulk power transmission systems in their regions to deliver electricity to end-use customers—industry, homes, and businesses.
+When electricity is generated, it typically travels over high-voltage transmission lines from the generating unit to local electric distribution systems, and on to consumers.
+Just as cars traveling on the interstate highway system need to exit and travel on smaller roads to reach their destinations, lower voltage electric distribution systems interconnect with the transmission systems in their regions to deliver electricity to end-use customers—industry, homes, and businesses.

 FERC administers the FPA, the federal law governing the transmission of electricity.
-FERC regulates electric transmission rates and infrastructure (including rules governing the interconnection of generators to the transmission grid), and it also has authority to establish transmission planning rules.
-State and local governments generally have authority over the siting and construction of transmission lines, and they also regulate the electric distribution system and the electric utilities that own and operate this infrastructure.
-This division of authority over the electric grid can at times create regulatory tension between states/ localities and the federal government.
+FERC regulates electric transmission rates and infrastructure (including rules governing the interconnection of generators to the transmission grid) and has the authority to establish transmission planning rules.
+State and local governments generally have authority over the siting and construction of transmission lines, and they also regulate the electric distribution systems and the electric utilities that own and operate this infrastructure.
+This division of authority over the electric grid can at times create regulatory tension between states/localities and the federal government.

 Over the last two decades, FERC has attempted to facilitate appropriate transmission planning and development through a series of orders aimed at addressing regional and interregional transmission planning and cost allocation (i.e., who pays for new transmission facilities), and the interconnection of new generators to the transmission grid.

-In some regions, particularly those in which regional transmission organizations and independent system operators supervise trans-mission system operation and planning, transmission costs have risen rapidly over the past several years, imposing a significant burden on transmission customers, including many public power utilities.
-While there are legitimate reasons for many of these costs, such as accommodating new renewable generation and upgrading aging infrastructure, public power utilities have also raised concerns that the most cost-effective transmission lines to meet their customers’ needs are not necessarily being planned and built.
+In some regions, particularly those where regional transmission organizations and independent system operators supervise transmission system operation and planning, transmission costs have risen rapidly over the past several years, imposing a significant burden on transmission customers, including many public power utilities.
+While legitimate reasons exist for many of these costs, such as accommodating new renewable generation and upgrading aging infrastructure, public power utilities have also raised concerns that the most cost-effective transmission lines to meet their customers’ needs are not necessarily being planned and built.

 Congressional and FERC Action

-In May 2024, prompted by a rapidly evolving generation resource mix and the need to ensure a reliable and resilient grid, FERC issued rules on long-term regional transmission planning and improving generator interconnection.
-Congress has also focused on transmission issues, with several bills being introduced to promote interregional transmission development.
+In May 2024, prompted by a rapidly evolving generation resource mix and the need to ensure a reliable and resilient grid, FERC issued rules on long-term regional transmission planning and improving generator interconnection (Order No. 1920).
+Congress has also focused on transmission issues, introducing several bills intended to promote transmission development.

-FERC Order No. 1920 requires each transmission planning region to engage in a long-term, forward-looking, comprehensive transmission planning process at least once every five years.
+FERC Order No. 1920, as modified by Order No. 1920-A in December 2024, requires each transmission planning region to engage in a long-term, forward-looking, comprehensive transmission planning process at least once every five years.
 These long-term plans must identify the regional transmission needs over the next 20 years, identify potential transmission facilities that meet those needs, measure the benefits of those transmission facilities, and evaluate whether to select any of those facilities in the regional transmission plan.
 The order also requires each region to propose a cost allocation methodology for the new long-term regional transmission facilities.
 Whether Order No. 1920 results in the most cost-effective new transmission facilities being built in the coming decade will depend on how transmission owners implement the order’s complex provisions.
 Order No. 1920 indicated that FERC intends to address other important transmission planning policies, including cost containment mechanisms and joint ownership of transmission facilities, in the future.

 In July 2023, FERC issued Order No. 2023, which modified its existing rules governing the process by which generators interconnect to the transmission system.
 The rapid evolution of the generation resource mix has strained FERC’s existing generator interconnection framework in some regions, often complicated by the submission of many speculative interconnection requests.